muratk3n/thirdwave/en/README.md

 ship.
 30% of 3% is nearly 1%.
 So if given the chance, covid can kill millions in US alone, similarly in other countries.

-"Cases / Fatality ratio gives 3%.
+"Fatality / Cases ratio gives 3%.
 But how about overall mortality rate?"

 ---